Program FAQsWhat is the origin of the name Echo?

-The Echo Faith Formation Leadership Program involves four important dimensions: academic formation, professional-ministerial formation, human and communal formation, and spiritual formation.
+The Echo Faith Formation Leadership Program involves three important dimensions: the M.A. in Theology, service to the Church, and integrative human, communal, and spiritual formation.

 Echo begins in mid-June each summer and continues for 25 months, with comprehensive exams occurring in late July, following the two-year program experience.

 Established in 2003 as part of the University of Notre Dame’s Institute for Church Life and Center for Catechetical Initiatives, the Echo program offers new and creative approaches for meeting the current needs of the church by preparing the next generation of catechetical leaders.

 The first Echo class, “Echo 1,” began in the summer of 2004 with 13 parish apprentices.
 Since then, Echo has continued to grow each year.
 In 2014, the program celebrated 10 years of forming leaders and serving the Church and began offering a new pathway for recent college graduates to serve the Church as theology teachers in Catholic middle schools and high schools.

 Echo is a service-learning, formation program that believes that service to the Church, graduate study in theology, and human, communal and spiritual formation are mutually informative and equally essential for lay ministry preparation.
 Apprentices and theology teachers are expected to commit fully to all dimensions of Echo.